-The Georgia Tech Yellowjackets are 7-0 and in the Top 10 for the first time in many years.
+The Georgia Tech Yellowjackets have only one loss, but Pitt is determined to add to it.
 Their 2025 schedule has been tough, but Tech has been tougher.
-Now comes the Syracuse Orange.
+Now comes Pitt.

 How To Watch The Georgia Tech Game